Revised on 1/5/20

 Men are vulnerable because they do not recognize the warning signs of boundary violations.
 Married men who have emotional affairs also tend to be more comfortable wandering alone in the garden of their own private thoughts and fantasies.

 Men are often unprepared for emotional affairs.
 They do not understand the risks.
-A recent study shows that 68% of men never thought they would be swept up into an emotional affair.
+A recent study shows that 68% of married men who have emotional affairs never thought it could happen to them.
 And almost all men who rely on an emotional connection with a co-worker wish that they hadn’t.